 As I began to lose hope, the universe starts throwing signs my way that things will work out in the end…

 I had just left an unhealthy living situation with a new friend in a small town right outside of Santa Barbara.
 I was feeling kind of gloomy at the lost hope of a wonderful situation.
 I found myself walking down State Street one evening thinking I could really use the embrace of a community about now.
-Realizing this was not a possibility on such short notice, and so late in the day, I decided to head back to the van to find a place to sleep for the night.
+Realizing this was not a possibility on such short notice, and so late in the day, I decide to head back to the van to find a place to sleep for the night.
 Across the street from the van I notice a storefront that says SGI Buddhist Center with a small sign hanging on the door: “Open, Come on in”.

 “What are the chances of that?”
 I think to myself.